-A tooth is made up of three layers: Enamel, Dentin, and the Pulp.
+A tooth is made up of three layers: Enamel, Dentin, and Pulp.
 Tooth enamel is the thin outer layer of the tooth.
 Enamel is considered the hardest structure in the mouth and even harder than bones.
 It is usually translucent and can easily be stained by things like red wine, tea, and coffee.
-The body cannot repair or re-grow tooth enamel like it can other parts of the body.
-Hence once your enamel is chipped, cracked, worn, eroded, or damaged by cavities a dental professional, like our Highlands Ranch Dentist, needs to repair these surfaces.
+The body cannot repair or regrow tooth enamel like it can other parts of the body.
+Hence once your enamel is chipped, cracked, worn, eroded, or damaged by cavities a dental professional, like our Highlands Ranch Dentist, need to repair these surfaces.

 Protecting Your Enamel:

 The everyday force of biting down can create 55 lbs. of pressure on your incisors (or middle teeth) and at least 200 lbs. of pressure on your molars.
 It is estimated at 80% of the population clenches and grinds especially at night.
 Most of us are unaware of this issue until we start to see the effects on our teeth.
 Talk to our Highlands Ranch Dentist, Dr. Sarah Parsons about ways you can protect your enamel and about wearing a night guard.